 “Plaintiffs and the concerned citizens of Burien wish to stop the development of projects that do not meet the standards of the Affordable Housing Program (sic) and that fail to provide affordable housing in the City of Burien,” the lawsuit states.

 Tenants of the six-story, 95-unit apartment building would sign a lease requiring them to pay 30 percent of their income – whatever that may be – as rent, and all units must be affordable to people with incomes at or below 30 percent of the area median income (AMI).

 So long as tenants abide by the terms of the lease, they would be allowed to stay as long as they want, according to the Downtown Emergency Service Center (DESC), which would construct, staff and manage what would be the nonprofit’s first permanent supportive housing project outside the city of Seattle when it opens in spring 2023.

 In supportive housing, onsite case managers help tenants access mental-health and substance-use-disorder treatment, attend medical appointments, manage medications, obtain bus passes, keep units clean and pay rent on time.
 Tenants also have access to onsite meals, activities, therapeutic groups and crisis management services.

 In June 2021, the Burien City Council voted 6-1 to accept the project into its demonstration program.
 On Dec.
 16, city staff approved the project’s design with conditions, clearing the way for DESC to apply for building permits.
-In approving the project’s design, the city granted three departures from design standards pertaining to building height, gross floor area and outdoor common recreation space.
+In approving the project’s design, the city granted departures from design standards for upper-story step backs, horizontal modulation and roofline modulation, and it agreed to zoning-code accommodations pertaining to building height, gross floor area, recreation space and parking, among other things.